-To be honest, right now may not be the best time to visit Turkey – but hell, I guess if you’re here you’ve already decided to go so let’s get stuck in… Let me tell you all about this amazing country.
+Let me tell you all about this amazing country.
 Get lost in the ever-exciting and mysterious Istanbul.
 Go for a ride above the fairy chimneys of Cappadocia in a hot air balloon or wild camp in abandoned hermits caves.
-Visit one of the many impressive ancient ruins, the likes of which are some of the best preserved in the Mediterranean.
 Smoke shisha whilst watching fishermen bring in the day’s catch or mingle with gorgeous Turkish ladies in 70s themed discos…

 With this travel guide for Turkey, you’ll have everything that you could need to start your trip.
 We’ll cover topics ranging from “Turkey’s famous food” to “backpacking Turkey on a budget.”
 Everything and then some is covered in this guide; with it, you’ll be more than prepared to go galavanting in this amazing country.

-Before jumping in head-first though, we’re going to outline the best itineraries for how to go backpacking in Turkey.
-Each one is specially drafted to give you the best possible experience.
+Back to the topic at hand, we’re going to outline the best itineraries for how to go backpacking in Turkey.
+Each one is specially crafted to give you the best possible experience.

 Afterward, we’re going jump into the meat of the article – the destinations – and then follow with some more specific information e.g. Costs, Food, and Trekking, etc. By the end of this guide, you’ll be equipped with all of the necessary tools to go backpacking around Turkey and on a budget!